jvinet/oatmeal/README.md

 As a Qutebrowser user, I also use a third-party script that provides a mechanism to run multiple QB profiles.
-It does this via some path-based sleight-of-hand, but the result is a fairly sooth workflow, one that allows me to containerize my web browsing.
+It does this via some path-based sleight-of-hand, but the result is a fairly smooth workflow, one that allows me to containerize my web browsing.
 For example, I might have one profile for social media, one for work, one for shopping, etc.